robdevops/finbot/README.md

 #### Slack
 Visit https://api.slack.com/apps/ to create a new Slack app from scratch (if you already created one for a finbot webhook, you can reuse that app).
-* From _Basic Information > Verification Token_, copy _Verification token_ into the .env file variable `slackOutgoingToken`
+* From _Basic Information > Verification Token_, copy _Verification token_ into the .env file variable `slackOutgoingToken`.
+This allows Slack to authenticate with finbot.
 * In the .env file, put your web server URL (e.g. https://www.example.com:8443/slack) into `slackOutgoingWebhook`
 * Save the .env file and (re)start `bot.py`
 * Under _Event Subscriptions_:
   * Go to _Enable Events > On > Request URL_ and enter your web server URL (e.g. https://www.example.com:8443/slack).
-The bot will auto verify Slack's verification request if it is reachable.
+At this time, if the bot is reachable, it will auto respond to Slack's verification request.
   * Go down to _Subscribe to bot events_ and add event `app_mention` for the bot to see _@botname_ mentions.
     * Alternatively, you can subscribe to `message.channels` if you want your bot to see everything and respond to `.` commands.
 To avoid duplicate responses, don't subscribe to `app_mention` and `message.channels` at the same time.
     * If you want to DM the bot: